 All too often, Republicans pay lip service to debt reduction while simultaneously spending like drunken sailors.

 The GOP-controlled Congresses during the first six years of the George W. Bush Administration are a case in point.
-Although the biggest spending increases occurred while Democrats controlled Congress during Bush’s last two years, the Republican-controlled Congresses still increased spending by 2.75 percent annually.
+Although the biggest spending increases occurred while Democrats controlled Congress during Bush’s last two years, the Republican-controlled Congresses still increased spending by

 Aren’t Republicans supposed to be about cutting spending?
 The GOP-controlled Congresses gave us Medicare Part D, No Child Left Behind, and Sarbanes-Oxley.
 There’s nothing fiscally conservative about these costly government mandates and regulations.